For those interested in freeway history, look up Randolph Collier (northern California native) who is often dubbed ‘the father of the freeways‘.

 As you exit the 405 note that you can drive for about 3 miles before you actually enter the toll section of this freeway.
 This was the original part of the 73 freeway first opened in 1978 and called the Corona del Mar Freeway.
 The first exit (1.25 miles in) driving southbound is the fairly short 55 Freeway which ends as a stop lighted highway in Newport Beach.
 Exits along the toll portion of the 73 are equipped with overhead transponders which track your exit and bill your Fastrak account accordingly.

 This is a fast freeway and because of the fairly high tolls is a much lesser traveled road than some of the nearby public freeways.
-Note that as of May 12, 2014 Orange County has done away with all cash machines at all toll roads including the 73.
+Note that as of May 12, 2014 Orange County did away with all cash machines at all toll roads including the 73.
 You can use your Fastrak transponder to pass through the former toll plaza where the cost of each time you enter will be added to your Fastrak account.
 If you do not have a Fastrak account you must login to www.thetollroads.com within 5 days (used to be 48 hours) and pay your toll there, otherwise be subjected to fines.

 If you have a FasTrak transponder in your car you will save you a bit on the cost of the toll fare.

 The 73 is also well known in California freeway lore as being the site of where the poor giraffe loses it’s head due to Alan’s incompetent driving skills in the film, The Hangover III.
+This giraffe still lives on at Saddlerock Ranch in Malibu (as of our last update).

 Notable views include driving south bound just past John Wayne airport as you start climbing into the San Joaquin Hills – on a clear day there are excellent vistas in your rear view mirror of numerous parts of urban Orange County.
 As you drive north bound before you reach the location of the exit transponders overhead – there are nice views of Saddleback Mountain to your east.
 Much of the 73 winds through a surpringsly landscape that is mostly rural Orange County – (with some fancy subdivisions creeping to close to it’s flanks).